In 1771, Benjamin Franklin recounted the story of his life to his son William, remarking:

 To be given such an important job by a governor — before even turning 20 — sounded entirely too good to be true.
 In fact, it was.
 On the other side of the Atlantic, Franklin realized his patron was unreliable and, penniless, had to find work in another print shop.
 Two years later, he returned to Philadelphia and started a business of his own.
 Within several years, he was printing Poor Richard's Almanac, that witty series of publications with observations such as "Fish and Visitors stink in three days," "The worst wheel of the cart makes the most noise," and, perhaps most observant of all, "Old Boys have their Playthings as well as young Ones; the Difference is only in the Price."

-Besides working as a printer and starting a family, Franklin kept busy with civic pursuits, including forming a self-improvement club (the Junto Society), establishing a fire department, setting up a matching-grant system to fund the Pennsylvania Hospital, printing counterfeit-resistant money (he used actual leaves in the designs), and promoting inoculations (the precursor of vaccinations) to guard against smallpox.
-A tragic irony in Franklin's inoculation campaign was that his younger son died without one.
+The youthful Franklin sewed a wild oat, resulting in his son William.
+Franklin later entered into a common-law marriage with Deborah Read.
+Besides starting a family and working as a printer, Franklin kept busy with civic pursuits, including forming a self-improvement club (the Junto Society), establishing a fire department, setting up a matching-grant system to fund the Pennsylvania Hospital, printing counterfeit-resistant money (he used actual leaves in the designs), and promoting inoculations (the precursor of vaccinations) to guard against smallpox.
+A tragic irony in Franklin's inoculation campaign was that his younger son, Francis Folger Franklin, died without one.
 Franklin intended to perform the procedure, but wanted to wait until the boy recovered from a gastrointestinal disorder.
 Then it was too late.

 Franklin could have enjoyed a comfortable living as a printer for the rest of his life but, as historians have observed, his wouldn't have become a household name if he had simply stuck with printing.
 In his early 40s, he retired from the business and took up experimentation, particularly with electricity.
 Franklin's 1752 kite experiment, revealing the electrical charge carried by clouds, made him an instant celebrity.
 Both Harvard and Yale awarded him honorary degrees, but in those days, even the highest institutions of learning in the American colonies were backwaters.
 The real action was in England.
 Luckily for Franklin, Quaker networks had already relayed news of the clever printer's electricity experiments in the City of Brotherly Love to the Royal Society in London.
 In 1757, he returned to the seat of power.